audreylwn/audreylwn.github.io/_pages/cv.md

 Leadership and Mentoring
 ======
-* **VasCog Society ECI representative**: Elected as Early Career Investigator (ECI) representative to help connect and elevate ECIs in the field of vascular cognitive impairment (fron Oct 2023)
+* **VasCog Society ECI representative**: Elected to the executive committee to elevate early-stage researchers in the field of vascular cognitive impairment (from Oct 2023)
 * **Summer CAMP supervisor**: Mentoring under-represented students to improve diversity & access to academia as part of the Cambridge Access to Mental health and Psychology program (Summer CAMP)
 * **Trinity College Pdoc/PhD mentoring scheme**: Mentor to neuroscience PhD student as part of the college mentorship programme